 Lack of Fusion

-In SAW, pipe lack of fusion can be caused during manufacturing by a number of factors associated with process parameters, contamination and poor QA & QC.
-Lack of fusion in SAW welds may be associated with other defects such as trapped slag.
+Lack of fusion can be caused during manufacturing by a number of factors associated with welding process parameters, contamination and poor QA & QC.

 ERW AND HFI SEAM-WELDED PIPE PLANAR FEATURES